djava387/ci-cd-aws/readme.md

 ### How did you allow Jenkins access to the Github repo?

-- Adding Jenkins public keys, through Deploy Keys feature in github
+-Adding Jenkins public keys, through Deploy Keys feature in github

 ### How did you get the Github repo to trigger the build?